Melisa-t/MelCast/README.md

 # MelCast

 Simple, responsive weather app built with **vanilla JavaScript**, **HTML**, and **CSS**.
-Fetches live conditions and forecasts from the OpenWeather API and presents them in a clean, mobile-first UI.
+Fetches live conditions and forecasts from the Weather API and presents them in a clean, mobile-first UI.

 ---

 ## Features

-> **Live Weather Fetching** – Retrieves current conditions and multi-hour forecast via OpenWeather API using asynchronous requests (AJAX/fetch) and renders them dynamically in the UI.
+> **Live Weather Fetching** – Retrieves current conditions and multi-hour forecast via Weather API using asynchronous requests (AJAX/fetch) and renders them dynamically in the UI.

 > **Starred Locations** – Quickly save favorite cities.
 Selections persist across sessions using `localStorage` for a fast, personalized experience.